Olympic-bound race walker Irfan and four others test positive for COVID-19 in SAI Bengaluru | Sports-Games

 ''The female player had come from home.
 The players were tested on 6th and their results came positive on 7th.
 They received their first vaccine dose on 29th April.

 ''One male player and one female player were not vaccinated.
-They have been tested again on the 10th and their results are awaited tomorrow.''
+They have been tested again on the 10th and their results are awaited tomorrow.
+One athlete would also be tested once more in 2-3 days' time.''
 It is learnt that none of the female race walkers are among those who returned positive.

 The 31-year-old Irfan had qualified for the Tokyo Olympics way back in early 2019 after finishing fourth in the 20 km event of the Asian Race Walking Championships in Nomi, Japan.